krumo/Detectron-DA-Faster-RCNN/README.md

 # Domain Adaptive Faster R-CNN in Detectron

+## Updates
+* Our new paper [Scale-Aware Domain Adaptive Faster R-CNN](https://link.springer.com/article/10.1007/s11263-021-01447-x) has been accepted by IJCV.
+The corresponding code is maintained under [sa-da-faster](https://github.com/yuhuayc/sa-da-faster).

+## Introduction
 This is a Caffe2 implementation of 'Domain Adaptive Faster R-CNN for Object Detection in the Wild', implemented by Haoran Wang(whrzxzero@gmail.com).
 The original paper can be found [here](https://arxiv.org/pdf/1803.03243.pdf).
 This implementation is built on [Detectron](https://github.com/facebookresearch/Detectron) @ [5ed75f9](https://github.com/facebookresearch/Detectron/tree/5ed75f9d672b3c78b7da92d9b2321d04f33a7ccc).

 If you find this repository useful, please cite the oringinal paper: